jbarcelo/postgresql_python_blob/README.md

 # BLOB in python+postgreSQL

-This repo reproduces the code of [this tutorial](https://www.geeksforgeeks.org/handling-postgresql-blob-data-in-python/) tho show how to insert and retrieve a BLOB in postgreSQL using python.
+This repo reproduces the code of [this tutorial](https://www.geeksforgeeks.org/handling-postgresql-blob-data-in-python/) to show how to insert and retrieve a BLOB in postgreSQL using python.

 We use the following table